paul-caron/EpicCanvas/README.md

 # Custom Shapes
 Custom shapes can be made on the fly.
 A shape object can be created and must include the following:
-* vertices: An array of 3D coordinates (4D actually including the w value)
+* vertices: An array of 4D coordinates (simply set w to 1.0 for 3D)
 * colors: An array of RGBA values, 4 float values per vertex.
 * textureCoordinates: An array of u,v values.
 2 float values for each vertex.
 * normals: An array of normal vectors, directions perpenticular to the shape's faces